 This course introduces computer concepts, including fundamental functions and operations of the computer.
-Topics include identification of components. basic hardware computer operations, security issues, and use of software applications.
+Topics include identification of hardware components, basic computer operations, security issues, and use of software applications.
 Upon completion, students should be able to demonstrate an understanding of the role and function of computers and use the computer to solve problems.
 This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a general education course in Mathematics (Quantitative).

-CIS 113 Computer Basics
+CIS 113 Computer Basics Prerequisites: None Corequisites: None